2024 MNL League Cup final

 The 2024 MNL League Cup Final was the culmination of the 2024 MNL League Cup, Myanmar’s premier domestic knockout football competition organized by the Myanmar National League (MNL).
 The final was played on 19 June 2024 at the Thuwunna Youth Training Centre Stadium in Yangon, Myanmar, featuring two of the country's most storied football clubs—Shan United and Yangon United.

 This high-stakes fixture brought together Shan United, a dominant force from Taunggyi representing the Shan State region, and Yangon United, a traditional powerhouse and one of Myanmar's most successful clubs based in the nation’s commercial capital.
 Both teams had showcased strong campaigns throughout the tournament, overcoming competitive opposition in the knockout stages to reach the final.
 Shan United defeated Dagon Port 2–1 after extra time in the semi-finals, while Yangon United earned their place by defeating Yadanarbon FC 3–1.

 The final was tightly contested, marked by disciplined defending and strategic play from both sides.
 Shan United emerged victorious with a 1–0 win, securing their second MNL League Cup title in club history.
 The decisive goal, scored in the second half, underscored Shan United’s clinical efficiency in crucial moments and their growing reputation for consistent performances in domestic competitions.

-This final not only reaffirmed Shan United’s elite status within Myanmar football but also highlighted the enduring rivalry with Yangon United, whose deep squad and tactical acumen fell just short in this edition.
-The match was also notable for its atmosphere, with passionate supporters from both clubs creating a vibrant scene at the stadium.

 The 2024 final served as a compelling showcase of the competitive landscape of modern Myanmar football, emphasizing the league’s ongoing growth and the rising standard of play in national cup competitions.